Veeva and Privacy Shield

 Veeva is responsible for the processing of personal data it receives, under the Privacy Shield Framework, and subsequently transfers to a third party acting as an agent on its behalf.
 Veeva Systems complies with the Privacy Shield Principles for all onward transfers of personal data from the EU and Switzerland, including the onward transfer liability provisions.

-We share EEA Data with our subsidiaries, affiliates and contractors, who process personal data on behalf of Veeva.
+We share EEA and Swiss Data with our subsidiaries, affiliates and contractors, who process personal data on behalf of Veeva.
 We also provide information to our channel partners, such as distributors and resellers, to fulfill product and information requests, and to provide customers and prospective customers with information about Veeva and its products and services.
-We also share EEA Data with other third parties for the purposes for which we receive the EEA Data (e.g., performance of contractual obligations and rights), and we may also disclose EEA Data where we are legally required to disclose (e.g., under statutes, contracts or otherwise) or where the disclosure is permitted by law or the Privacy Shield Principles and we have a legitimate business interest in such disclosure.
+We also share EEA and Swiss Data with other third parties for the purposes for which we receive the EEA and Swiss Data (e.g., performance of contractual obligations and rights), and we may also disclose EEA and Swiss Data where we are legally required to disclose (e.g., under statutes, contracts or otherwise) or where the disclosure is permitted by law or the Privacy Shield Principles and we have a legitimate business interest in such disclosure.

 Right to access